Pat-Calh/LocalLibrary/README.md

 Elements to this project:

+Views and Templates:

+- [ ] Describe asynchronous functions.
+- [ ] Manage asynchronous operations in controller functions.
+- [ ] Manage flow control when using asynchronous operations.
+- [ ] Create and extend templates.
+- [ ] Write templates using Pug.
+- [ ] Pass information to a template from your view.
+- [ ] Implement read-only pages.
+- [ ] Describe how routes works.
+- [ ] Describe how views and models work in practice.
+- [ ] Query database using models.
-- [ ] full implementation???
+- [ ] Describe date handling using moment.

-create all the routes for our site, along with dummy controller functions:
+create all the routes for our site, along with dummy controller functions, with basic express generator setup:

 - [X] test routes are working properly
 - [X] finished setting up routes